-Western Australia's Pilbara regionPower to hydrogen has been suggested as a part of the huge Asian Renewable Energy Hub proposed for Western Australia's Pilbara region.
+Pilbara regionPower to hydrogen has been suggested as a part of the huge Asian Renewable Energy Hub proposed for Western Australia's Pilbara region.
 This proposal mainly concerns using undersea cables to transmit electric power to Java, Indonesia, and possibly Singapore.

 The projects above demonstrate the sort of innovation that Australia needs as we change from fossil fuels to renewable energy.